Are you wondering if you should make your website with WordPress?

 There are also many third-party premium WordPress themes available on the market.
 So, if you want a higher-quality theme that not everyone is able to get, you have that option as well.

-Alternatively, you can use a drag and drop page builder like Beaver Builder to create a custom theme that’s all your own.
+Alternatively, you can use a drag and drop page builder to create a custom theme that’s all your own.
+We recommend using SeedProd.
+It comes with an easy-to-use visual page builder, over 100 templates, and ready-made blocks like optin forms, countdown timers, buttons, and much more.

 2. Adding Content to Your WordPress Website